-The VMICPCI-1335 board is a CompactPCI-Compatible Add-On Target Card which provides an 8-, 16-, or 32-bit connection to the CompactPCI bus.
-The board occupies 64 byte of contiguous I/O and memory space and can be mapped onto any normal PCI I/O and/or memory address.
-The board does not utilize interrupts or DMA access, and the hardware does not require a wait state.
+The VMIPCI-1335 is a PCI Compatible Add-on Target Card which provides an 8-, 16-, or 32-bit connection to the PCI bus.
+The board occupies 64 bytes of contiguous I/O and memory mapped space and can be mapped onto any normal PCI I/O or memory address.
+The board does not utilize interrupts or DMA access and the hardware does not require a "wait state."